I think this is time now for everybody, our country, to come together.

 Well, he kind of did.

-Uh the real change came when Trump became president.
+The real change came when Trump became president.

-Um so Donald Trump had some, I don't know, some red marks on his fingers.
+So Donald Trump had some, I don't know, some red marks on his fingers.

 Now, James Carvel is convinced he has the clap.

-He has syphilis, that's what it is.
+That's what it is.

 They really love Donald Trump over at MSDNC.

-They tell lies, they spread conspiracy theories.
+They spread conspiracy theories.

-They never ever, ever correct a story.
+They never, ever, ever correct a story.

 They never apologize.

-Uh they you know, the Russia, Russia, Russia lie went on and on and on.
+The Russia-Russia-Russia lie went on and on and on.

 Everything about Ukraine, everything about Trump.